richardiyama/richardiyama/README.md

 - 👋 Hi, I’m @richardiyama
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently Building a world class Application
-- 💞️ I’m looking to collaborate on Great Software Developers
+- 💞️ I’m looking to collaborate with great Software Developers
 - 📫 How to reach me: richardiyama@yahoo.com or iyamarichard@gmail.com

 <!---